yc22305/CubeSat/README.md

 1. Press the button (only one button) on HC-05, hold it, before power HC-05.
 2. Power HC-05, and then release the button.

 You should find that the red LED is flashing about every two seconds, which indicates AT mode.
-The power is 5V.
+The power supply is 5V.

 Bunches of methods for communicating with HC-05 in AT mode could be found on the Internet; here, arduino DUE is set as USB-to-TTL for us to send AT command through serial monitor provided in arduino IDE.
 Hardware wiring should follow: